-The mechanical system shall operate continuously to supply at least the volume of outdoor air required in Table 403.3 or Table 403.8.1.
+The mechanical system shall operate continuously to supply at least the volume of outdoor air required in Table 403.3.1.1 or Table 403.8.1.

-Exception: Intermittently operating ventilation systems: The whole house mechanical ventilation system is permitted to operate intermittently where the system has controls that enable operation for not less than 25 percent of each 4-hour segment and the ventilation rate prescribed in Table 403.3 or Table 403.8.1 is multiplied by the factor determined in accordance with Table 403.8.5.1.
+Exception: Intermittently operating ventilation systems: The whole house mechanical ventilation system is permitted to operate intermittently where the system has controls that enable operation for not less than 25 percent of each 4-hour segment and the ventilation rate prescribed in Table 403.3.1.1 or Table 403.8.1 is multiplied by the factor determined in accordance with Table 403.8.5.1.

+TABLE 403.8.5.1

-TABLE 403.8.5.1 INTERMITTENT WHOLE HOUSE MECHANICAL VENTILATION RATE FACTORS^{a,b} a.
-For ventilation system run-time values between those given, the factors are permitted to be determined by interpolation.
+INTERMITTENT WHOLE HOUSE MECHANICAL

+VENTILATION RATE FACTORS^{a,b}

+- For ventilation system run-time values between those given, the factors are permitted to be determined by interpolation. - b.
+Extrapolation beyond the table is prohibited.